prometheus/governance/ROLES.md

 Hello!
 We are excited that you want to learn more about our project contributor ladder!
 This contributor ladder outlines the different contributor roles within the project, along with the responsibilities and privileges that come with them.
 Community members generally start at the first levels of the "ladder" and advance up it as their involvement in the project grows.
 Our project members are happy to help you advance along the contributor ladder.

 Each of the contributor roles below is organized into lists of three types of things.
 "Responsibilities" are things that a contributor is expected to do.
 "Requirements" are qualifications a person needs to meet to be in that role, and "Privileges" are things contributors on that level are entitled to.

+Being in a "higher" level on the ladder includes the "lower" levels, e.g. if you are a Maintainer, you are also considered a Member.
+If you are a Member, you are also considered a Contributor and have the privileges and responsibilities of all the lower levels.

 ### Contributor